 When I got back from Gold Coast I was allowed a few weeks off just to recover because it was obviously quite a big experience, I had a nice cushion of time to revise for my exams, so I did most of my revision during that period, so I feel quite prepared for my exams.

 What is the rhythmic gymnast academy educational program?

 I’m really excited about that, I don’t know that much about it as of yet, but it sounds like a really amazing program.
 I really can’t wait for it to get started, I think it’s going to really help me develop as a gymnast.
 Hopefully I’ll have more training hours and more coaching time, I’m really excited for what that’s going to do for me.

 How does it feel being a three-time British all-around medallist?

-I haven’t really thought about it really haha!
-It gives you confidence obviously for other competitions because you know that you’ve done it before and then hopefully you can do it again.
-Sometimes it puts a bit of pressure on, especially when you come up to British Championships again because you know you’ve got a certain place that you want to uphold.
+I haven’t really thought about it haha!
+It gives you confidence obviously for other competitions because you know that you’ve done it before and then, hopefully, you can do it again.
+Sometimes it puts a bit of pressure on, especially when you come up to the British Championships again because you know you’ve got a certain place that you want to uphold.
 It’s nice to know that your hard work has paid off.

 Follow Hannah on: